 I was 19-years-old.
-It was probably my second annual visit, and the concern of my cycles was not coming when they were supposed to be really bothering me.
-I never knew when they would show up, and I always had to be prepared.
-I was also noticing things about me that just didn’t seem right for a female.
+It was probably my second annual visit, and the concern of my cycles was not coming when they were supposed to be bothering me.
+The main concern was I never knew when they would show up, and I always had to be prepared.
+Noticing things about me that just didn’t seem right for a female.
 I was getting some facial hair and hair on my abdomen.

 I arrived at my appointment, nervous as any female is going in for her annual exam.
 The dreaded questions, the embarrassment of the hair where it shouldn’t be, etc. I went through all the typical questions and answers and then the exam.
 Something didn’t look right; the doctor ordered some blood work and other medical exams.
 A week later I returned for the results.

-I had a very hard time dealing with the news.
-I broke it off with the guy I had been with for two years.
-I dropped out of college.
-I partied.
-I didn’t care about anything anymore.
-My dreams of having a family were almost gone!
+I had a very hard time dealing with the news and broke it off with the guy I had been with for two years.
+I dropped out of college, partied, and I didn’t care about anything anymore.
+My dreams of having a family was almost gone!
 I won’t go into how hard it hit me or how bad things got for me.
 Just know it was bad.

 It wasn’t until after I got married that I started to research it.
-I always knew it was going to be a long and hard journey, but I didn’t know how hard or how long it would be.
-I searched on the internet.
-I purchased books.
+I always knew it was going to be a long and hard journey.
+However, I didn’t know how hard or how long it would be.
+Searching the internet and purchasing books.
 I even went back to my doctor for help.